PostHog/posthog-java/README.md

 We're using Sonatype OSSRH to host our open source project binaries.
 Docs: https://central.sonatype.org/publish/publish-guide/

-### Deploy via the CI

-Snapshot jars are release for all PR's, versioned with the short commit hash.
-To perform a production release, tag a commit with the version you want the jar to be published as.

-We authenticate with @hazzadous Sonatype credentials.

 ### Manual deployment

 #### 1. Get access to be able to deploy